rh9891/TheKnittyGritty/README.md

 SO THAT I CAN find the ones I want to buy.

 GIVEN an eCommerce application,
-WHEN I search for a product by name or category,
-THEN I can view products and their respective images with details for each product.
+WHEN I search for a product by name or description, THEN I can view products and their respective images with details for each product.

 WHEN I have found a product that I would like to purchase,